-- A. All linear dimensions are in millimeters. - B. This drawing is subject to change without notice. - C. Customers should place a note on the circuit board fabrication drawing not to alter the center solder mask defined pad. - D. Publication IPC-7351 is recommended for alternate designs. - E. Laser cutting apertures with trapezoidal walls and also rounding corners will offer better paste release.
+NOTES: A. All linear dimensions are in millimeters.

+- B. This drawing is subject to change without notice. - C. Publication IPC-7351 is recommended for alternate designs.

+D. Laser cutting apertures with trapezoidal walls and also rounding corners will offer better paste release.
 Customers should contact their board assembly site for stencil design recommendations.
-Example stencil design based on a 50% volumetric metal load solder paste.
 Refer to IPC-7525 for other stencil recommendations.